Atlas975/Notes/Languages&Compilation/Context_free_grammars.md

 - Note how this also allows counting to take place
 ## Context free derivation tree

-- Derivation trees for long context free grammars require repeating a NON TERMINAL (in this case X):
+- Derivation trees for long context free grammars require repeating a NON TERMINAL (X here):

 ![[Pasted image 20240223140242.png|350|350]]